Installation

 No need for the beacon here.
 As long as you can boot the instance, nixos-anywhere will take care of installing NixOS on it.
 For Hetzner for example, you can start in recovery mode.

-Retrieve the IP of the server, then:
+Retrieve the IP of the server, then update the values:

 nix run .#myskarabox-gen-knownhosts-file